notcookies/Steam-Screenshot-downloader/README.md

 5. Enter the start and end page numbers, then start downloading.

 # Disclaimer:
-In theory, this works just like logging into Steam in Chrome.

-If you're worried about security, feel free to **replace the included chromedriver and Chrome for Testing in the release** with your own from official sources.
+1. In theory, this works just like logging into Steam in Chrome.If you're worried about security, feel free to **replace the included chromedriver and Chrome for Testing in the release** with your own from official sources.

-The .exe is packed using Python tools directly from the source code — I’ve verified it.
+2. The .exe is packed using Python tools directly from the source code — I’ve verified it.

-For extra peace of mind, **change your Steam password after downloading**.
+3. For extra peace of mind, **change your Steam password after downloading**.

 # Steam Screenshot Downloader